 I wasn’t particularly focused on my audio setup from about 2007 to 2017.
 I was busy finishing my dissertation, writing two books, and getting a job.
 Then I moved to San Diego.
 I promised my partner that we wouldn’t be staying there forever, and to keep myself honest, I left my records and record player behind in Toronto.
 They were powerful carrots.

-When we moved back and started looking for houses, I was of course already thinking of finding one with a perfect “listening room” (if anyone asked, it was my “office”).
+When we moved back and started looking for houses, I was of course already thinking of finding one with a perfect “listening room” (if anyone asked, I would call it by the more respectable name of “office”).
 That’s not what I ended up with.
 My room, described in detail in this post, is tiny and boxy (except for the slanted ceiling) — hardly ideal for loudspeaker listening.
 But it has one nice advantage: a brick rear wall, the perfect surface into which a dedicated turntable shelf can be mounted.
 Before we moved in, I’d ordered by Tiger Paw VulKan.

 With the shelf in the mail, my next step was to contact Gary Dilliott of Better Music, the famous LP12-tamer (well, famous to everyone but me — I wish I’d known about him back in 2005, when I was prey to snake oil salesmen!).
-He lived only a few minutes from my mother in Niagara, so it would be easy to drop my table off with him on a visit.
+He lived only a few minutes from my mother in Niagara, so it would be easy to drop my table off with him on a visit to my mom.
 I’d always been obsessed with Naim Aro tonearms, and I still couldn’t afford one of those, but a new budget alternative, the Roksan Nima, had come on the market, and I tracked one down for about $500 on Audiogon from a seller named grgaudio.
-Gary said he could install it for me, but also strongly recommended I install the Cirkus kit.
+Gary Dilliott said he could install it for me, but also strongly recommended I install the Linn Cirkus kit at the same time.
 I could afford it, so we planned on a double, Nima + Cirkus.

 I brought my turntable to my mom’s place in the fall of 2017, then drove to Gary’s to drop off the turntable.
 From the second I met him, I could see what all the hype was about.
 He was friendly, smart, and honest.
 I gave him my table, my Mose Hercules PSU, and my Nima tonearm.
 “The Nima looks a little funky,” he said, “but I’ll do my best.”
 I’d had my doubts.
 In the few weeks it had been sitting in my office, I’d identified what appeared to my inexperienced eyes to be problems.
 But I thought I’d leave it to the expert.